tomeko/moto-tilt-blinds/README.md

   - Familiarity with soldering, wiring, etc.
   - Arduino IDE for primary firmware flash

-*Note: This project requires drilling 3 holes into the metal blinds-housing to mount the controller/shaft-spool adapter.
-Though this won't be visible when be covered-up by the housing shroud.
+*Note: This project requires drilling 3 holes into the metal blinds-housing to mount the controller/shaft-spool adapter, though this won't be visible when be covered-up by the housing shroud.
 Just something to consider if you're renting/etc*

 Link to installation guide. [installation guide](https://github.com/tomeko/moto-tilt-blinds/tree/main/doc)